arjunkhode/Web-developer-illy-mistakes-/readme.md

 1. `<link rel="stylesheet" href="./style.css">`
 	* Use ./ in the path even if it's in the same folder
-	* It's href for stylesheet and not src
+	* For stylesheets, the link rel markup has 'href' and not src

 1. Meta tags have a name and content.
 The name of the meta tag is like a title for the meta property and content is the value assigned to that title.
 	```